 - The

-When a cluster of a lower version of V4.3 is upgraded to a cluster of V4.3.3 or later, a standby tenant cannot parse the logs generated by the upgraded cluster.
+When you upgrade a cluster of a lower version of V4.3 (V4.3.0, V4.3.1, or V4.3.2) to a cluster of V4.3.3 or later, the standby tenant cannot parse the logs generated by the upgraded cluster.
 In this case, an error is returned when the standby tenant submits logs (the error is not persisted).
-For more information about how to restore data, see Prepare for data restoration.
+For more information about data recovery, see Prepare for data recovery.

 Tenants backed up in a cluster of V4.3.2 cannot be restored in a cluster of V4.3.3.